Myosotis concinna: Description

 The chromosome number of M. concinna is unknown.

 The pollen of M. concinna is unknown.

 It flowers and fruits from November–January, with the main flowering and fruiting period in January.

 Distribution and habitat

-Myosotis concinna is a forget-me-not endemic to the Owen Range, Kahurangi National Park, Western Nelson, South Island of New Zealand from 1050–1700 m ASL.
+Myosotis concinna is a forget-me-not endemic to the Owen Range, Kahurangi National Park, Western Nelson, South Island of New Zealand from 1050 to 1700 m ASL.
 It is an obligate calcicole found in south-facing marble bluffs and scree in southern beech forest or above treeline.

 Conservation status

 The species is listed as At Risk - Naturally Uncommon on the most recent assessment (2017-2018) under the New Zealand Threatened Classification system for plants, with the qualifier "RR" (Range Restricted).